Real-space density profile reconstruction of stacked voids: Acknowledgements

 AP thanks Nico Hamaus for useful discussions.
+The authors thank the anonymous referee for the pertinence of her/his comments that helped to clarify some points and to generally improve the paper.
+The authors acknowledge support from NSF Grant NSF AST 09- 08693 ARRA.
 PMS and BDW acknowledge support from NSF Grant AST-0908902.
-BDW is partially supported by a senior Excellence Chair by the Agence Nationale de Recherche (ANR-10-CEXC-004-01) and a Chaire Internationale at the Universit\'e Pierre et Marie Curie.
+BDW is partially supported by a senior Excellence Chair by the Agence Nationale de Recherche (ANR-10-CEXC-004-01).
+BDW and AP acknowledge support from BDW's Chaire Internationale in Theoretical Cosmology at the Universit\'{e} Pierre et Marie Curie.
 GL acknowledges support from CITA National Fellowship and financial support from the Government of Canada Post-Doctoral Research Fellowship.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.

 \bsp